SPEAK VISUALLY Receive practical tips on how to

-Sometimes you will want to create a very minimalist chart to give your audience a bird’s-eye view of your information, without overwhelming them with the details.
-In these cases, you’ll want to hide values, which you can do under the Values section.
+If you want to create a minimalist chart to give your audience a bird’s-eye view of your information without overwhelming them with the details, you’ll want to hide values, which you can do under the Values section.

 In other cases, you will want to provide specifics and even add prefixes or suffixes to your values (such as $, % or any other symbol), which you can do under the Values section.

-If you’re like me, you like your charts and graphs as simple and easy to read as possible.
-In such cases, you might want to do away with your legend altogether, which you can easily do by deactivating the Show Legend option under the Legend section of the Settings tab.
+If you like your charts and graphs as simple and easy to read as possible, you might want to do away with your legend altogether, which you can easily do by deactivating the Show Legend option under the Legend section of the Settings tab.

 Here, you can also adjust the placement of your legend so it appears either at the bottom, top, right or left of your chart.